| |

 • When the butter mixture has cooled, whisk in the egg yolks, vanilla, and milk.

-• Next, add the dry ingredients to the wet ingredients and mix until a dough forms.
+• Combine the dry ingredients in a separate bowl.
+Add the dry ingredients to the wet ingredients and mix until a dough forms.
 The dough will be crumbly.

 • Divide the dough in half and shape into two discs.
 Wrap each disc tightly in plastic wrap and chill in the refrigerator for at least 2 hours or overnight.